 New Jersey is a “no fault” state, which means that if you have been in an accident, you turn to your own insurance to get compensation.

-If you choose option #2, you’ll need some information handy so you can file a claim:
+You’ll need some information handy so you can file a claim:

 - The insurance policy number for the other driver